-A report differs from a web page because it is an official document that is often in the form of a lengthy PDF.
-The word report is usually in the title, and sometimes there is a document number associated with it.
+A report differs from a webpage because it is an official document that is often in the form of a lengthy PDF.
+The word "report" is usually in the title, and sometimes there is a document number associated with it.
 Here is an example of a report that can be found on the CDC website:

-Because this is a report, the title is italicized, and because it is a PDF, there is no need for a retrieval date.
 You might also find reports that are authored by individuals instead of organizations.
 In these cases, identify the publisher as part of the retrieval information.
 Here is an example:

 Owen, A., & Murphy, B. (2020).
 Access across America: Auto 2018 (Report no. CTS 20-03).Center for Transportation Studies. http://cts.umn.edu/Publications/ResearchReports/reportdetail.html?id=2900

 For more information on using reports in your scholarly papers, see APA 7, Section 10.04.